swiftlang/swift-evolution/proposals/nnnn-extracting.md

 ## Future directions
 #### Disambiguation over ownership type
-The `extracting()` functions proposed here are semantically consuming. `MutableSpan` has versions defined as mutations, but it could benefit from consuming ones as well.
-In order to do this, we could establish a pattern for disambiguation by name, or we could invent new syntax to disambiguate by ownership type.
+The `extracting()` functions proposed here are borrowing. `MutableSpan` has versions defined as mutating, but it could benefit from consuming ones as well.
+In general there could be a need for all three ownership variants of a given operation (`borrowing`, `consuming`, or `mutating`.)
+In order to handle these variants, we could establish a pattern for disambiguation by name, or we could invent new syntax to disambiguate by ownership type.
 This is a complex topic left to future proposals.

 ## Acknowledgements
 Thanks to Karoy Lorentey and Tony Parker.